amlwwalker/got-qt/README.md

 I built this because I was building desktop apps in Go, with Guis.
 For every change I made, i had to recompile the go code even if I was just changing the UI code.
 This takes a long time.
 It _can_ be sped up, however I wanted to develop my UI faster.
 I could have used qt-creator, however it was another IDE, I just wanted an easy way to build desktop apps with Go.

 So I added hotloading to the qml files.
+You can download the [demo OSX app here.](qtapp.zip)

 ### What I wanted: